 They do also charge for additional services such as allowing users to buy on margin (Buying on margin is essentially buying stocks with a loan issued by the broker – not recommended for beginners).

 Identify Your Investing Goals

 Tela advises individuals that are new to investing to identify their goals before making any decisions.
-Are you looking to hold on to the stocks that you purchase for a few days or a few years?
-Do you want the most advanced charts and statistics available?
+Are you looking to hold on to the stock for a few days or a few years?
+Will the stock you buy be a part of your retirement plan?
+Do you want help from a professional?

-How you answer these questions will help you better understand your needs and this information will in turn help you to find the brokerage account that is best for you.
+How you answer these questions will help you better understand your needs and this information will in turn help you find the brokerage account that is the best fit for you.